 Since coming up with the idea we made sure to validate the idea and ensure it was worth pursuing by speaking to hundreds of business owners.
 We found that many have been begging for a solution like this.

-Hosting is not a huge expenditure and we will reach break even and profit after tens of users start paying.
+Hosting is not a huge expenditure and we will reach break even and profit after several users start paying.

 I am not 100% set in stone with our pricing model and expect it will change as our offerings evolve.

 We will be working with a freemium pricing model.
 That is, we will have a free plan and a basic paid plan with extra features and unlimited access.
 I think it is a pretty standard approach to web products and better to keep pricing simple.